uwinelly/On-premises-Active-Directory-/README.md

-This tutorial outlines the implementation of on-premises Active Directory-in Azure Virtual machines
+This tutorial outlines the implementation of on-premises Active Directory-in Azure Virtual machines The first thingthat we need to do is to set up a microsof Azure account using this link: https://azure.microsoft.com/en-us/free.
+Click on "start free" and create your account.

 We are going to run a resource group> virtual network(192.168.0.0/16)> subnet(192.168.1.0/24)

 Next we will create two virtual machines:

-     1) DC-1 Domain Controller which will be running windows server
+     1) DC-1 Domain Controller which will be running windows server 2022

      2) Client-1 running windows 10

 We will go ahead and set Domain Controller’s NIC Private IP address to be static: